 Smoking initiation is defined as the age at which a person first smokes one whole cigarette.

-According to the Wyoming YRBS (2015), teens aged 15 or 16 are the highest risk for smoking initiation.
+According to the YRBSS (2015), teens aged 15 or 16 are at the highest risk for smoking initiation.
 More students in 10th, 11th, and 12th grades report smoking initiation at that age than at other ages (Table 1).
-Typically, teens turn 15 during 9th grade.
+As a point of reference, teens typically turn 15 during 9th grade, meaning relatively few 9th graders would be old enough to report starting smoking at that age.